 1) Elgin Baylor (’71-’72 Lakers)

 If you’re wondering how much Baylor cared about his 1972 championship ring, consider that he sold it at auction in 2013 for $137,000 that he probably didn’t need.
-It was just a 14k gold trinket to Baylor, or even worse a harsh reminder of the eight NBA Finals he played in and lost.
-Four of those Finals losses came down to a winner-take-all game seven, and three of those games were lost by three points or fewer.
-In the 1962 and 1963 losses, Baylor put on some of the best individual performances in NBA Finals history but all for naught.
+It was just a 14k gold trinket to Baylor, or even worse a harsh reminder of the eight NBA Finals he played in and lost, three of which came down to a deciding game seven.
 By ’71-’72, Baylor was struggling with numerous knee injuries and a ruptured Achilles’ and opted to retire nine games into the season.
 The Lakers immediately went on a 33-game win streak with Jim McMillian replacing Baylor in the starting lineup, en route to one of the most dominant seasons in NBA history, ending with a title.
 The ring was awarded to Baylor in recognition of his nine games played but, for all we know, was tossed into a drawer and hidden away for four decades before getting sold.

 2) Fred Sheffield (’46-’47 Warriors)

-As the Philadelphia Warriors celebrated winning the first title in NBA (then BAA) history in 1947, one of their key contributors during the regular season was down the road, studying for medical school.
+While his Philadelphia Warriors teammates were celebrating winning the first title in NBA (then BAA) history, Sheffield was right down the road studying for medical school.
 After graduating in 1946 from the University of Utah, where he won national titles in both basketball and track and field, Sheffield had a choice between medical school or a pro basketball career.
 Like Bo Jackson with a stethoscope, he attempted both, signing with the Warriors and enrolling at Philly-based Temple University.
-Sheffield averaged 7.3 points per game in his first month with the Warriors but ultimately struggled with the dual responsibilities, especially in its limitations on his availability for road games.
-In January 1947, the Warriors “loaned” Sheffield to the Reading Keys of the entirely East Pennsylvania based Eastern Professional Basketball League, greatly reducing his travel time.
-He attempted to return for the Warriors’ title defense in ’47-’48 but was cut right before the season started and returned to the EPBL, this time with the Lancaster Roses, before retiring to dedicate his life to medicine.
+He played in 22 regular season games for the Warriors but was struggling with the dual responsibilities, especially for road games.
+Halfway through the season, the Warriors “loaned” Sheffield to the Reading Keys of the EPBL, which only played games in East Pennsylvania.
+Sheffield attempted to return for the ’47-’48 Warriors title defense but was cut in the preseason.

 3) Isaiah Rider (’00-’01 Lakers)